ubccr/xdmod-supremm/docs/supremm-data-collection.md

-The summarization software requires performance data collection software to run on compute nodes.
-This software should be installed on every compute node that runs jobs.
+The performance data realm in XDMoD relies on performance data collected from the compute nodes on a computational resource.
+The performance data collection software should typically beinstalled on every compute node on a resource.

-The supported data collectors are PCP and Prometheus.
+The data collectors that can currently be used with Open XDMoD are Performance Co-Pilot (PCP) and Prometheus.
+Only **one** data collector should be installed on the compute nodes.

 PCP Installation
 ----------------